KomodoPlatform/NotaryNodes/season6/candidates/chmex/README.md

 ## About me
 I'm CHMEX Operator of <a href="https://dexstats.info" target="_blank">www.dexstats.info</a>, which provides various useful tools like `Bootstraps`, `Richlist & Lookup`, `Address Converter` and `PIRATE Onboarding` to name a few.
 Visit <a href="https://dexstats.info" target="_blank">dexstats</a> to learn more.
 I would like to get elected for Notary Node Election 2022 to operate 1 Node in the `AR Region`, 1 Node in the `EU Region`, 1 Node in the `SH Region`.
-Funds are mainly used to pay existing Servers and new ones if it's needed for a probejct or a task.
+Funds are mainly used to pay existing Servers and new ones if it's needed for a projects or a task.

 ## Why Vote for CHMEX - <a href="https://www.dexstats.info" target="_new">www.dexstats.info</a>

 ### ICO Contributor, Active Community Member since 2017. ###
 * Running <a href="https://dexstats.info" target="_blank">www.dexstats.info</a> and all it's Tools which you have maybe already used.<br>
+* Helping out for Cyberkomodo, in the TOKEL IDO and DOGE DEX Competition
 * Gas Station to Convert KMD to BNB FTM MATIC ONE AVAX KCS ETH <a href="https://dexstats.info/gas.php" target="_blank">https://dexstats.info/gas.php</a><br>
 * Un-Official voting List in realtime at <a href="https://vote.dexstats.info" target="_blank">https://vote.dexstats.info</a><br>
 * Running several Fullnodes access the data and to help the network for all Notarized and known Assetchains<br>